lolipuru/Thinkpad-T480-Opencore/README.md

 - [ ] WWAN
 - [ ] Handoff / Universal Clipboard
 - [ ] Sidecar (Cable) / AirPlay to Mac
+- [ ] AirDrop & Continuity / Apple Watch Unlock / Sidecar Wireless
+  - Only support for BCM Card / keep it untested as i'm ordering new one
 </details>

 &nbsp;